pcms documentation

 <head>

-<title>{%if variables.title %}{{variables.title}}{% endif%}</title>
+<title>{%if Page.Title %}{{Page.Title}}{% endif%}</title>

-{% for meta in variables.metaTags %}
+{% for meta in Page.Metadata.metaTags %}

 <meta name="{{meta.name}}" content="{{meta.content}}" />